Skip to product information

 • Religious innovation — Elevated Aten (sun disk) worship

-• New capital city – Built Akhetaten (Amarna) from scratch
+• New capital — Built Akhetaten (Amarna) from scratch

-• Artistic revolution – Introduced naturalistic, intimate art showing emotional expression
+• Artistic revolution — Naturalistic, intimate art with emotional expression

 Why Authentic Representation Matters